Q & A

 What is Winchester Community Choir?

 We are a group of people who join together to sing for fun.
 The choir grew out of a series of workshops that ran in 2005 when lots of the participants expressed the desire for a choir in Winchester that would be open to all, without audition.
-Now we meet weekly during term time at St Lawrence in the Square, Winchester at 8pm on Tuesdays.
+Now we meet weekly during term time at The United Church, Jewry Street, Winchester at 7:30pm on Tuesdays.

 Who conducts the choir?